-- •if the Loan Portfolio Sale proposal is not approved by Shareholders, we believe that our automobile finance installment contracts will rapidly suffer large credit losses which will result in a significant devaluation of the Corporation and the market value of its stock and add uncertainty to our ability to successfully implement our restructuring plan, and that the costs to run off the business will be significant; - •the Board's understanding of and familiarity with, and discussions with our management regarding, our current business, operations and financial condition and likely future business prospects for the Corporation if our restructuring plans are not pursued (as well as the risks and costs involved in pursuing our restructuring plans); - •the potential ability to return value to our shareholders by pursuing our evolving restructuring plan in conjunction with the Loan Portfolio Sale; - •the value of the consideration (including the liabilities and obligations to be assumed by the Purchaser) to be received by the Corporation pursuant to the Asset Purchase Agreement which will be paid all in cash; - •the representation of the Purchaser that it has sufficient cash on hand or other sources of immediately available funds to enable it to timely make payment of the purchase price and consummate the transactions contemplated by the Asset Purchase Agreement; - •the reasonableness of the conditions to the Loan Portfolio Sale, including Purchaser's agreement to limit the survival period applicable to the representations and warranties to 12 months (excluding indemnification obligations relating to the lawsuit styled Nicholas Financial, Inc. v.
+- •if the Loan Portfolio Sale proposal is not approved by Shareholders we believe that our automobile finance installment contracts will continue to rapidly suffer large credit losses, which we believe would in turn result in a significant devaluation of the receivables associated with these contracts, the Corporation and the market value of its stock and add uncertainty to our ability to successfully implement our restructuring plan.
+We also believe that if shareholders do not approve the Loan Portfolio Sale that: (i) the value of our contracts and the receivables will decrease over time; and (ii) the purchase price offered by another potential buyer, if any, will be lower than the purchase price offered in the Loan Portfolio Sale.
+If the loan portfolio is not sold we expect the costs to run off the business will be significant; - •the Board's understanding of and familiarity with, and discussions with our management regarding, our current business, operations and financial condition and likely future business prospects for the Corporation if our restructuring plans are not pursued (as well as the risks and costs involved in pursuing our restructuring plans); - •the potential ability to return value to our shareholders by pursuing our evolving restructuring plan in conjunction with the Loan Portfolio Sale: - •the value of the consideration (including the liabilities and obligations to be assumed by the Purchaser) to be received by the Corporation pursuant to the Asset Purchase Agreement which will be paid all in cash; - •the representation of the Purchaser that it has sufficient cash on hand or other sources of immediately available funds to enable it to timely make payment of the purchase price and consummate the transactions contemplated by the Asset Purchase Agreement; - •the reasonableness of the conditions to the Loan Portfolio Sale, including Purchaser's agreement to limit the survival period applicable to the representations and warranties to 12 months (excluding indemnification obligations relating to the lawsuit styled Nicholas Financial, Inc. v.
 Jeremiah Gross, No. 21CY-CV02148-01, 7th Judicial Circuit, Clay County, Missouri summarized in "LEGAL PROCEEDINGS" above which shall survive indefinitely and indemnification obligations for third party claims which relate to the fraud, gross negligence, or willful misconduct of Seller, which shall survive for a period twenty-four) months from the closing date); - •the likelihood that the Loan Portfolio Sale will be completed based in part on Westlake's familiarity, as servicer, with the automobile finance installment contracts, which we believe that other third parties might not obtain even through their own due diligence, and on the probability that the shareholder approval necessary to complete the Loan Portfolio Sale will be obtained; - •the Loan and Security Agreement with the Lender would require Seller to pay prepayment penalties, termination penalties and a fee for the sale of the contracts to a third party, which another third-party purchaser might deduct from the purchase price it would offer; and - •the likelihood that if our shareholders do not approve the Loan Portfolio Sale, there may not be any other offers from potential acquirers.